matosky/insight-ui-assessment/README.md

 3. **Min/Max Markers**: Added visual indicators for minimum and maximum sentiment values
 4. **Dark Mode**: Implemented a complete theme system with light/dark mode toggle
 5. **Lazy Loading**: Used next/dynamic to lazy-load components for better performance
+6. **SWR Integration**: Implemented SWR for efficient data fetching with caching and revalidation

 ### Challenges & Solutions

-- **Chart Updates**: Ensured the chart updates correctly when switching hashtags by implementing direct state management and manual URL updates
+- **Chart Updates**: Ensured the chart updates correctly when switching hashtags by implementing SWR with dynamic keys and force re-rendering mechanisms
 - **Loading States**: Created a loading state that only affects the chart area while keeping the page structure intact
 - **Responsive Design**: Carefully designed the UI to work well on all device sizes
 - **Performance**: Optimized rendering performance with memoization and lazy loading
+- **Data Caching**: Implemented proper cache invalidation strategies with SWR to ensure fresh data

 ## Technologies Used